Multi-LayerCaching

 Caching stores copies of your pages and assets so they can be served instantly without regenerating content on every request.
 It reduces server load and speeds up page delivery for your visitors.

-Multi-layer caching goes further by combining browser caching, server-side caching, and CDN distribution into a single configurable system.
-Choose a mode that fits your site — from fully disabled to strict — and let the layers work together.
+Multi-layer caching goes further by combining browser caching and server-side caching into a single configurable system.
+Choose a mode that fits your site - from fully disabled to strict - and let the layers work together.

 Cache Modes